Plan for volume activation

 Your core network is that part of your network that enjoys stable, high-speed, reliable connectivity to infrastructure servers.
 In many cases, the core network is also connected to the Internet, although that is not a requirement to use the KMS or Active Directory-based activation after the KMS server or AD DS is configured and active.
 Your core network likely consists of many network segments.
 In many organizations, the core network makes up the vast majority of the business network.

-In the core network, a centralized KMS solution is usually recommended.
+In the core network, a centralized KMS solution is recommended.
 You can also use Active Directory-based activation, but in many organizations, KMS will still be required to activate older client computers and computers that are not joined to the domain.
 Some administrators prefer to run both solutions to have the most flexibility, while others prefer to choose only a KMS-based solution for simplicity.
 Active Directory-based activation as the only solution is workable if all of the clients in your organization are running Windows 10, Windows 8.1, or Windows 8.

 A typical core network that includes a KMS host is shown in Figure 1.